FUNNY ANECDOTES FROM OUR EPIC TRAVEL FAILS

 ROOFTOP RESTAURANT – CRETE

-Candle lit, rooftop restaurant over looking the shore in Crete.
+Picture the scene: candle lit, rooftop restaurant over looking the shore on the Greek island of Crete.
 Divine food partnered with traditional music, it could rival any Jane Austen nonsense.
 That is until I’d to excuse myself from the table.
 Ten minutes passed.
 Twenty Minutes passed.
 Thirty Minutes passed.

 Darren questioned if I’d been kidnapped?
 Or had I ran off with a handsome Greek waiter?
 Nope, I’d endured such toilet trauma from an under-cooked seafood BBQ from the previous day, that not only did we have to abandon desert, but Darren very nearly abandoned me altogether.